Skip to main content

 Long commutes, poor connections for many Chicagoans

-An effective transportation network makes connections—between people and the places they want and need to go, between businesses and customers, and between neighborhoods and the broader city and region.
 Chicago’s rapid transit network was built with the assumption that most travelers needed to go downtown, leading to our hub-and-spoke system of rail lines that converge on the Loop.
 Cross-town trips—those that do not need to pass through downtown—require slow bus trips.

 Solutions

-New rapid, reliable transit service
+Connected network of rapid, reliable transit service

 Gold standard BRT includes four key elements that make it truly a rapid transit experience: dedicated bus lanes, pay-before-you-board stations, signal prioritization and at-grade boarding.
 After piloting some elements of BRT on Jeffery Boulevard; the City of Chicago built Loop Link in 2015.